-In addition to the courses listed below, students may select specialization courses from other offerings in MA Religious Studies and MDiv Buddhist Chaplaincy.
+In addition to the courses listed below, students may select specialization courses from courses offered in MA Religious Studies and MDiv Buddhist Chaplaincy.
+Availability of courses varies based on department schedules.
+A sample list of Buddhist Psychology specialization courses is provided.